You are not alone...

 LIGHT FOLLOWS DARKNESS

-We offer compassionate, evidence-based care for postpartum depression, a common and treatable condition that can affect mood, identity, and connection after the birth of a child.
+We offer compassionate, evidence-based care for all perinatal mood disorders, including postpartum depression, a common and treatable condition that can affect mood, identity, and connection after the birth of a child.
 Our trauma-informed, relational approach supports emotional regulation, nervous system healing, and the transition into parenthood with greater self-trust.
 Clients often experience reduced shame, improved mood, and a renewed sense of connection to themselves and their baby.
 Our clinicians walk alongside you with steadiness and care, helping you move from survival into confidence and clarity.

 Common Experiences